Devrcb18/python_project/README.md

 # python_project
-This repository contains beginner-level Python projects created by me(Devansh Shukla) ,first year undergrad at IIIT Kalyani aspiring to become an aeronautic and robotics engineer.
+This repository contains beginner-level Python projects created by me (Devansh Shukla) ,first year undergrad at IIIT Kalyani aspiring to become an aeronautic and robotics engineer.
 These projects demonstrate my growing interest in programming, problem-solving, and automation.
 Projects includes:

- 1)Scissor-Paper-Rock Game ✂️📝🪨
+ # Scissor-Paper-Rock Game ✂️📝🪨
  It is a simple yet beautiful implementation of this old game where user can challenge against computer.

-   Follow the on-screen prompts:
+   ## Follow the on-screen prompts:
           -Enter your choice:
             -1: Scissors ✂️
             0: Rock 🪨